 The classes loosely follow the school terms.
 Term dates will be published here:

-To book a place please email me at email@example.com
+To book a place, or to be added to the waiting list please email me at firstname.lastname@example.org

 What to expect